mcfletch/pycraft/docs/source/index.rst

  give('cooked_beef',count=64) # manipulate your inventory

-The code in-world is parsed by the Python interpreter, then processed to result in calls to a server component [PyCraftServer](https://github.com/mcfletch/pycraft-server) running in the Minecraft Java Edition Server (technically a Spigot/Bukkit server).
+The code in-world is parsed by the Python interpreter, then processed to result in calls to a server component `PyCraftServer <https://github.com/mcfletch/pycraft-server>`_ running in the Minecraft Java Edition Server (technically a Spigot/Bukkit server) which is provided by the `itzg/minecraft-server docker image <https://github.com/itzg/docker-minecraft-server>`_ .

 Quick Start
 ------------